raspberrypilearning/from-me-to-you/en/step_4.md

 ## Choose a theme
-You're going to be making a digital card to share with someone special.
+You're going to be making a digital card to share with someone you care about.

 --- task ---